Pam Cipriano, ICN President

 Canadian nurses have a proud tradition of international involvement and leadership at ICN:

-- Former CNA director of Public Policy, Lisa Little, was elected as the 2017-2021 board member for Region V.
+- Former CNA director of Public Policy, Lisa Little, was elected as the 2017-2021 board member for Region V and was re-elected for an additional term from 2021-2025.

 - Judith Shamian, past president of CNA (2010-2012), past president of ICN (2013-2017)